withastro/docs/src/pages/en/guides/content-collections.md

 ### Rendering post contents

-You can pass each entry via `props` and use `renderEntry` to render its contents:
+When generating pages with a dynamic route, you can pass each collection entry via `props` in your `getStaticPaths()` function.
+You can then retrieve the entry from `Astro.props` and use `renderEntry` to render its contents:

 ```astro "renderEntry" "props: entry"
 ---